 Any expenses that you’ve already claimed for cancellation or trip interruption (no double-dipping allowed).

-Anything else that’s listed in the General Exclusions and specific exclusions in the policy wording.
+Anything else that’s listed in the General Exclusions and specific exclusions in the PDS.